IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## [JS Validator](https://jshint.com/)

-This was the innital test for the Java Script code it has no error only warnigs.
+This was the initial test for the Java Script code; it has no error, only warnings.
-The mojority of warnings is from the loop function I created as my main function.
+The majority of warnings are from the loop function I created as my main function.

 ![JS Validator](./assets/docs/js-warnings.png)

-My popUpFunction is caled in directly in the HTML
+My popUpFunction is called in directly in the HTML

 ![JS Validator](./assets/docs/js-function.png)
 ![JS Validator](./assets/docs/js-functionIn-html.png)

 ## Lighthouse testing for desktop

-I used Lihgthouse to test the peoformanse for desctop and mobile this was the performince I got for desctop and mobile on the first test
+I used Lighthouse to test the performance for desktop and mobile this was the performance I got for desktop and mobile on the first test

 ### Desktop test one

 ![JS Validator](./assets/docs/light-house-desctop-test-one.png)

-### Desctop test two
+### Desktop test two

-I improved the accesibility by working on the contrass for the rules and changing the rules from a h3 html tag to a h2 html tag to conform with the rules
+I improved the accessibility by working on the contrast for the rules and changing the rules from a h3 html tag to a h2 html tag to conform with the rules

 ![JS Validator](./assets/docs/light-house-desctop-test-two.png)